-During 2021/22 the Internal Auditors carried out the following audits:
+During 2022/23 the Internal Auditors carried out the following audits:

-- Safeguarding: overall conclusion is 'Strong' with 31 areas of good practice identified and no recommendations for action. - Risk Management: overall conclusion is 'Substantial' with 13 areas of good practice identified and 2 medium and one low grade recommendations were made; the medium recommendations centred on training in risk management for staff and the definition of a risk appetite statement for the college.
-The training is in progress and the risk appetite statement has been completed.
-The low grade recommendation concerned updating the Risk Management Policy, this has also been completed. - Cyber Security overall conclusion is 'Substantial' with 12 areas of good practice identified and 2 medium priority recommendations regarding management and control of live network ports and the inclusion of Recovery Time and Recovery Point Objectives within the IT Disaster Recovery Plan.
-Work in this area is in progress. - Student Records overall conclusion is 'Strong' with 16 areas of good practice identified and no recommendations for action.
+- Health and Safety: overall conclusion is 'Strong' with 8 areas of good practice identified and 3 low grade recommendations for action. - GDPR: overall conclusion is 'Strong' with 15 areas of good practice identified and no recommendations for action . - Procurement: overall conclusion is 'Substantial' with 2 medium priority recommendations regarding procurement strategy and document management and two low grade recommendations regarding training and minuting meetings with key suppliers. - Student Records: overall conclusion is 'Strong' with 17 areas of good practice identified and no recommendations for action.

-The Internal Audit Plan for 2022/23 will focus on the following areas:
+The Internal Audit Plan for 2023/24 will focus on the following areas: